MegOlson/eat-up/README.md

 ## Support and contact details

-_Feel free to contact Megan at meganannetteolson@yahoo.com, Kristen at kristen.m.kulha@gmail.com, Elrey at elbelmonti@gmail.com, and Linda at SOMETHING_
+_Feel free to contact Megan at meganannetteolson@yahoo.com, Kristen at kristen.m.kulha@gmail.com, Elrey at elbelmonti@gmail.com, and Linda at linda.luu1226@gmail.com_

 ## Further help